Curriculum Mindset Session

 Developing preschool math vocabulary

-Another really great thing to do with preschoolers to work on future math skills and to really lay a solid foundation is to work on vocabulary.
+Another really great thing to do with preschoolers to work on future math skills and to really lay a solid foundation is to work on vocabulary and, in general, create a language-rich environment at home.
 Because once they get into addition and subtraction, which we would consider math in kindergarten and first grade, if they don't have a strong understanding of the words that they'll be using there and that math vocabulary, they'll struggle even if they have a good concept of numbers and quantities and things like that.

 • Quantity words.
-Words like more or less or equal to another.
+Words like more, less, or equal to another.

 • Propositions.
 Propositions are math words, so anything that shows space in relative positions, such as before, after, later, or sooner, falls into this category.